wbyoung/azul/docs/source/guides/migrations.md

 The `up` and `down` functions are provided with a second argument.
 A [basic query][azul-queries#data-queries] object that you can use if you need to execute raw SQL or perform schema changes that are not supported by Azul.js.

+Migrations support two modes of execution, _sequential_ and _manual_.
+The examples given above are sequential.
+Each schema change will be executed in the order they are written.
+In this mode, you cannot write asynchronous code (no callbacks or promises).
+You therefore cannot obtain the results of any queries.
+If you need full control, _manual_ mode can be enabled by simply returning a promise or _thenable_ from the from the `up` or `down` function.
+In manual mode, you are responsible for executing all queries in your migration.

 ### Methods